 For full details of our cancellation conditions, please have a look at our Terms and Conditions.

-Yes – and it’s free!
+Yes – we have ample parking available opposite our admissions building, and it’s free!

 We are an outdoor activity and New Zealand weather is very changeable – we often experience ‘four seasons in one day’!